jefdaj/ortholang-demo/templates/reference.md

 | `*`      | `num` | multiplication |
 | `/`      | `num` | division |

-Set operations work the same way, except they require two lists of the same type.
+Set operations are similar, except they require two lists of the same type.

 | Operator | Types | Meaning |
 | :------- | :---- | :------ |